Oct 17, 2022

 Why indexed web pages are important

-If web pages aren’t assigned to be indexed they won't be found, and consequently won't rank.
+If web pages aren’t assigned to be indexed they won’t be found, and consequently won’t rank.
+You can check if your website's pages are indexed by using the 'site:' search operator for a quick overview or Google Search Console for detailed insights.

 A URL’s ranking and Domain Authority isn’t static.
 As well as being dependent on continual optimisation, there are also other factors at play.
 Such as: